phonegap/phonegap-docs/docs/2-tutorials/3-stockpile/stockpile-app/5-results-part1.html.md

     <f7-page name="results">
   ```

 1. Replace the entire `<f7-navbar .../>` block with the following navbar.
-This new navbar binds the `back-link` to a computed property that determines which title to show based on which page the results came from.
-You will code this `backLink` property shortly:
+This new navbar binds the [`back-link`]( http://framework7.io/vue/navigation-router.html#dynamic-route-matching) attribute to a computed property returning a label that was dynamically set based on where the results page was routed from.
+You'll see this label next to the back arrow icon on the results page.
+You will code this `backLink` computed property shortly:

   ```html
     <f7-navbar sliding :back-link="backLink" title="Results"></f7-navbar>